 Ralph Wilk (southwest quadrant, above Torben Meyer and Gaetano Gaudio) was born in Minneapolis in 1894 and lived in Los Angeles from 1927 until his death on June 9, 1949, age 55.
 According to his obituary in the L.A.
 Times, he was “West Coast manager of Film Trade”, but that was the result of either sloppy obituary writing or faulty information supplied to the paper; in fact, Ralph Wilk was the L.A. representative for Film Daily, a daily trade paper that published from 1918 to 1970.

 Manny Wolfe (top left corner) was, from July 1932 to May ’39, head of the Paramount story department.
 Before that, he had been story editor at First National Pictures.
-From September 1928, First National was a subsidiary of Warner Bros.; flush with profits from The Jazz Singer and The Singing Fool, the Bros. had purchased a 58 percent share of First National to gain access to FN’s theater chain and Burbank studio complex.
+From September 1928, First National was a subsidiary of Warner Bros.; flush with profits from The Jazz Singer and The Singing Fool, the Bros. had purchased a 58 percent share of First National to gain access to FN’s theater chain and Burbank studio complex (which remains the Warner Bros.
+Studio to this day).
 Warners eventually acquired a total of 87.5 percent, and First National became a wholly-owned subsidiary, with pictures released under both FN and Warners banners until 1936, when First National was dissolved.
 This is all necessary background to the following: While Manny Wolfe was at First National, across the lot at Warner Bros. there was a press agent and aspiring playwright named Norman Krasna.
 Krasna’s first produced play was Louder, Please, about two Hollywood publicity men who fake the disappearance of a movie star, with characters reportedly based on easily recognized persons around the Warners-First National lot.
 The play opened on Broadway on November 12, 1931 and ran for 68 performances.
 The Louder, Please playbill bears the credit, “A.L.
 JONES (By arrangement with Manny Wolfe) PRESENTS…” My guess is that Wolfe and Krasna knew each other at the studio, Krasna showed Wolfe his script, and Wolfe hustled it around New York, acting as Krasna’s unofficial agent and wangling an associate-producer credit on the production (not to mention pocketing a tidy sum in that “arrangement” with A.L.
 Jones).
 The play made enough of a splash that Krasna landed a writing gig at Columbia in 1932; it may have gotten Wolfe the job at Paramount as well.
 Whatever the case, Wolfe stayed at Paramount until May 1939, when he left “to assume a producer’s post at another studio.”
 What that studio was is not known, but Wolfe never seems to have earned a producer credit — or a writer’s for that matter.
 For all we know, he did fine work as a story editor, but that’s the kind of administrative position that leaves little trace except in a studio’s corporate records.
 Krasna, on the other hand, went on to a long and distinguished career on Broadway and in Hollywood as both writer and director, earning an Oscar for writing Princess O’Rourke (1943) and three other nominations before his death in 1984.
 What ever became of Manny Wolfe after 1939, I haven’t been able to ascertain.

 Guillermo Arcos (not “Areos”; due west, under Robert Florey and Melvyn Douglas) was born in Spain in 1880.
 He is, according to Blair, “listed on various documents (border crossing, WW II draft registration card, etc.) as an artist and as a jeweler.
 He also appears to have been a classical guitarist of some note.”
 At first I thought that, since Arcos would have been 60 in 1940, that draft card could not have been his (maybe a son, or even grandson) — but no, the card gives his birth date as July 8, 1880 (check!) and his “present” age as 62 (double check!).
 On IMDb, he has a handful of Spanish-language acting credits, plus uncredited (and probably non-dialogue) bits in A Message to Garcia and Ramona (both 1936).
 This photo is from his “Declaration of Intent”, a step in applying for U.S. citizenship, dated January 5, 1949.
 Also, an undated newspaper item from sometime in 1951-53 mentions him having given a guitar concert in Carnegie Hall “33 years ago” and credits him with having played incidental music for Robert Rossen’s The Brave Bulls (1951).
 Coming at this from another angle, on FindAGrave.com I found a listing for Pilar Arcos, born in Havana, Cuba in 1893.
 She was an actress and operatic soprano, and according to the listing, in 1917, while studying at the Conservatory of Madrid, she “married a guitar teacher/actor Guillermo Arcos.”
 (In early 1917 Guillermo would have been 36, Pilar 23.
 There may have been some urgency to their nuptials: Their first child, a boy William, was born October 28, 1917 in Houston, Texas.)
 In 1935, Pilar traveled to Spain to continue her singing career, but the outbreak of the Spanish Civil War drove her back to North America.
 Were she and Guillermo still together by then?
 Perhaps, or perhaps they had already separated.
 In any case, they were divorced in December 1939; on May 6, 1941 Guillermo married his second wife, Concepción.
 Guillermo died at 78 in 1959.
 Pilar outlived him by over 30 years; she died in 1990, age 96.
 Both died in Los Angeles, but they are not buried together.
 Pilar rests in Hollywood Forever Cemetery, beside her and Guillermo’s daughter Helen (1919-73), whom she outlived by 16 years.
 Guillermo’s resting place I was unable to locate.